Tarte Party Makeup - PRO Amazonian Clay Palette

 Step 2:

-Pat a shimmery gold shadow onto the middle of your lid and into the inner corners of the eyes to add dimension and brightness.
+Pat Ethereal onto the middle of the lid and inner eye corner to give more dimension and brighten the eye.

 Step 3:

-Buff a deep-copper or chocolate-brown shade (depending on how dark you’d like your look to be) into the outer edge of your crease to give your eyes added depth.
+Buff Edgy or Smoked (depending on how dark you’d like it to be) into the outer edge of the crease to give shadow and depth.

 Step 1: